-Program Year 4 Action Plan Executive Summary:
+Program Year 5 Action Plan Executive Summary:

-Program Year 4 Action Plan Executive Summary:
+Program Year 5 Action Plan Executive Summary:

-The Washtenaw Urban County Annual Action Plan summarizes the 2011-12 annual goals and objectives for the Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME) and Emergency Services Grant (ESG) funding that comes to the County from the U.S. Department of Housing & Urban Development (HUD) to meet community needs for the jurisdictions currently participating in the Urban County.
-The Washtenaw Urban County is comprised of the City of Ann Arbor, the City of Ypsilanti, Ypsilanti Charter Township, Pittsfield Charter Township, Ann Arbor Charter Township, Bridgewater Township, Salem Township, Superior Charter Township, York Township, Scio Township, Northfield Township, and Washtenaw County as the lead entity.
-The Urban County was created through cooperation agreements signed by the participating jurisdictions in 2002 and began operating in July of 2003, with three new jurisdictions joining in 2006, and one new jurisdiction, the City of Ann Arbor joining in 2009.
-The overall local goals that guide all Office of Community Development activities in the Urban County are listed below.
+The Washtenaw Urban County Annual Action Plan summarizes the 2012-13 annual goals and objectives for the Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME) and Emergency Services Grant (ESG) funding that comes to the County from the U.S. Department of Housing & Urban Development (HUD) to meet community needs for the jurisdictions currently participating in the Urban County.
+The Washtenaw Urban County is comprised of the following 18 members: the City of Ann Arbor, the City of Ypsilanti, Ypsilanti Charter Township, Pittsfield Charter Township, Ann Arbor Charter Township, Bridgewater Township, Salem Township, Superior Charter Township, York Township, Scio Township, Northfield Township, Dexter Township, Lima Township, Manchester Village, Manchester Township, Saline City, Saline Township, and Webster Township.
+The latter seven of these jurisdictions are new members of the Urban County as of July 1, 2012, the start of the 2012-2015 three year cooperative period.
+Washtenaw County is the lead Urban County entity.
+The Urban County was created through cooperation agreements signed by the participating jurisdictions in 2002 and began operating in July of 2003, with three new jurisdictions joining in 2006, one new jurisdiction, the City of Ann Arbor joining in 2009, and seven new jurisdictions (the last seven mentioned in the list above) joining for the new three year cooperative period beginning July 1, 2012.
+The overall local goals that guide all Office of Community and Economic Development activities in the Urban County are listed below.

-- To improve the quality, management, and supply of existing rental property available to low-income households. - To increase homeownership opportunities for low- income households. - To increase homeowner rehabilitation opportunities for low- income households. - To promote housing and community stability by addressing identified gaps in public/human services. - To promote access to mainstream resources, improve safety and livability, reduce isolation, encourage employment, and support special populations and people who are homeless. - To promote community inclusion and accessibility to public transportation, fair housing choice, and economic opportunities for low-income households.
+- To improve the quality, management, and supply of existing rental property available to low-income households. - To increase homeownership opportunities for low- income households. - To increase homeowner rehabilitation opportunities for low- income households.

-- To promote community and neighborhood stability through the improvement of existing or the construction of new community facilities, parks, and green spaces in low-income neighborhoods. - To promote the safety and health of residents by providing and/or addressing infrastructure and other public facility needs in low-income neighborhoods. - To encourage the development of jobs and economic opportunities for low-income areas. - To create community assessments and plans that identify and address regional and local housing and community development needs.
+- To promote housing and community stability by addressing identified gaps in public/human services. - To promote access to mainstream resources, improve safety and livability, reduce isolation, encourage employment, and support special populations and people who are homeless. - To promote community inclusion and accessibility to public transportation, fair housing choice, and economic opportunities for low-income households. - To promote community and neighborhood stability through the improvement of existing or the construction of new community facilities, parks, and green spaces in low-income neighborhoods. - To promote the safety and health of residents by providing and/or addressing infrastructure and other public facility needs in low-income neighborhoods. - To encourage the development of jobs and economic opportunities for low-income areas. - To create community assessments and plans that identify and address regional and local housing and community development needs.